Text Box: Please click here to return to Course Overview

-Terms & Conditions / Registration for our Dutch Crash Course.
+Terms & Conditions / Registration for all private lessons

-1. Participants are required to pay the full amount for the complete crash course in advance at the beginning of the very first session.
-(S$ 990/- for ten private lessons.)
+· Participants are required to pay the full amount for the complete private course in advance at the beginning of the very first session (S$ 1,320/- for 12 private lessons)

 The Dutch are calvinists by coincidence